Rob Refsnyder: Tampa Bay Rays (2018)

-After the Cleveland Indians claimed Refsnyder off of waivers on November 20, 2017, the Tampa Bay Rays acquired him from the Indians in exchange for cash considerations on March 27, 2018.
+After the Cleveland Indians claimed Refsnyder off of waivers on November 20, 2017, the Tampa Bay Rays acquired him from Cleveland for cash on March 27, 2018.

+Refsnyder made the Rays Opening Day lineup, hitting ninth in the batting order as the designated hitter (DH).
+Primarily playing against left-handed pitchers, he batted .167 in 40 games before the Rays designated him for assignment on June 19.

+Return to the minors (2018–2019)

-The Rays included Refsnyder on their Opening Day roster, and he batted ninth in the batting order as the designated hitter.
-Primarily playing against left-handed pitchers, Refsnyder batted .167 in 40 games before the Rays designated him for assignment on June 19.
-Refsnyder cleared waivers and was sent outright to the Durham Bulls of the International League.
-Refsnyder batted .283 in 51 games for Durham.
-Durham won the International League championship, and Refsnyder was named the postseason's most valuable player, as he batted .367 with two home runs and six RBI in the postseason.
+Refsnyder cleared waivers and was sent outright to the Durham Bulls of the International League. he batted .283 in 51 games for Durham in 2018.
+Durham won the International League championship, and he was named the postseason's most valuable player, as he batted .367 with two home runs and six RBI in the postseason.
 Refsnyder elected free agency following the season.

-Arizona Diamondbacks (2019)

-Refsnyder signed a minor-league contract with the Arizona Diamondbacks for the 2019 season on November 20, 2018.
-The Diamondbacks assigned him to the Reno Aces of the Triple–A Pacific Coast League to start the 2019 season.
-He played one game for Reno, going 0-for-4 with one strikeout.
+Refsnyder signed a minor-league contract with the Arizona Diamondbacks on November 20, 2018.
+The Diamondbacks assigned him to the Reno Aces of the Triple-A Pacific Coast League to start the 2019 season.
+He played once for Reno, going 0-for-4 with a strikeout.

-Cincinnati Reds (2019)

-On April 7, 2019, the Diamondbacks traded Refsnyder to the Cincinnati Reds in exchange for a player to be named later or cash considerations.
+On April 7, the Diamondbacks traded Refsnyder to the Cincinnati Reds for a player to be named later or cash considerations.
 The Reds assigned him to the Louisville Bats of the International League.
-Refsnyder batted .315 with 10 home runs and 45 RBI in 85 games for the Bats.
-The Reds released him from the organization on August 26.
+He batted .315 with 10 home runs and 45 RBI in 85 games in Triple-A. The Reds released him on August 26.

 Texas Rangers (2020)

-Refsnyder signed a minor league contract with the Texas Rangers for the 2020 season on December 5, 2019.
+Refsnyder signed a minor league contract with the Texas Rangers on December 5, 2019.
 He made the Rangers' Opening Day roster in 2020, which had been delayed due to the COVID-19 pandemic.
-After hitting .200/.265/.233 without a home run in 34 plate appearances for the Rangers, Refsnyder was designated for assignment on August 24.
+After hitting .200/.265/.233 without a home run in 34 plate appearances for the Rangers, he was designated for assignment on August 24.
 He elected to become a free agent.

 Minnesota Twins (2021)

 The Minnesota Twins signed Refsnyder to a minor league contract with a non-roster invitation to spring training on December 17, 2020.
-He began the 2021 season with the St. Paul Saints.
-On May 15, the Twins selected Refsnyder to the active roster.
-Despite the fact that he had never before played center field in the major leagues, Refsnyder served as the backup center fielder to Max Kepler.
+He began the 2021 season with the Triple-A St. Paul Saints.
+On May 15, the Twins added Refsnyder to the active roster.
+Despite having never played center field in the majors, Refsnyder served as the backup center fielder to Max Kepler.

-When Kepler went on the injured list, on May 30, Twins manager Rocco Baldelli said that he had no choice but to "ride Refsnyder" in center field.
-Refsnyder suffered a concussion on June 2 and a strained left hamstring on June 8.
-Refsnyder finished the 2021 season with a .245 batting average, two home runs, 12 RBIs, and one stolen base in 51 major league games.
-On November 5, 2021, the Twins outrighted him off of the 40-man roster, and he elected for free agency.
+After Kepler went on the injured list, on May 30, Twins manager Rocco Baldelli said that he had no choice but to "ride Refsnyder" in center field.
+Refsnyder suffered a concussion after he ran into the wall at Camden Yards while chasing a home run on June 2, then a strained left hamstring while running out a double on June 8.
+He finished the season with a .245 batting average, two home runs, 12 RBIs, and one stolen base in 51 major league games.
+On November 5, the Twins outrighted him off of the 40-man roster, and he elected for free agency.